aneesimran/Find-My-First-Aid/README.md

 3. downvote or upvote and the total number will iterate

 4. Press direction button and directions / routes will appear

+# Built With

+- Android Studio - The official IDE for Android development

+# Author

+Anees Imran